1957 BRDC International Trophy

-The 9th BRDC International Trophy was a motor race, run to Formula One rules, held on 14 September 1957 at Silverstone Circuit, Northamptonshire.
+The 9th BRDC International Trophy – formally the International Daily Express Trophy – was a motor race, run to Formula One rules, held on 14 September 1957 at Silverstone Circuit, Northamptonshire.
 The race was run over two 15 lap heats and a 35 lap final, and was won by French driver Jean Behra in a BRM P25.

 The field also included several Formula Two cars, highest finisher being Roy Salvadori in a Cooper T43, finishing in eighth place overall.

 Results

 Entry list

 Note: a blue background indicates a car running under Formula 2 regulations.